 “What a meal!” my mother says.
 “Do you suppose it was typical?”

-“I don\’t know,” my father answers, “but I have just eaten a dinner composed entirely of desserts.
+“I don’t know,” my father answers, “but I have just eaten a dinner composed entirely of desserts.
 First, there was that red gelatin with grapes, on a leaf of lettuce.
-Why do Americans put a dessert on lettuce, and serve it at the beginning?”
+Why do Americans put a dessert on lettuce, and serve it at the beginning of the meal?”

 “Tonight they put, all in one plate, sweet potatoes with those things like cotton balls on top—another dessert—and green beans.
 I cannot eat green beans on the same plate with dessert!”

-“But they also gave you turkey, and that wasn\’t dessert.
+“But they also gave you turkey, and that wasn’t dessert.
 The turkey was the size of a pig!
-Mrs. Hillman had cooked it all alone.
-These American women, I don\’t know how they do it, without a maid to help them.
-But they don\’t get upset about anything, and their hair is always combed.
-Did you see?” my mother says, growing animated, “At the end of the meal Mr. Hillman and the boy took all the dirty dishes to the kitchen.”
+Mrs. Hillman had cooked it all herself.
+These American women, I don’t know how they do it without a maid to help them.
+But they don’t get upset about anything, and their hair is always combed.
+Did you see?” my mother says, growing animated, “At the end of the meal Mr. Hillman and the boy carried all the dirty dishes to the kitchen.”

 “It is a strange country,” my father nods.
 “For instance, those round red slices they served with the turkey…”

 “Ay!
 For a moment it reminded me of membrillo, quince paste…”

 “But membrillo is never that sweet!
 No, no, this was too sweet, and it was followed by the final dessert: a pie with nuts.
 Even the cold tea they gave us to drink had sugar.
 My tongue is stuck to my teeth.
 In Spain this would never have happened.”
 My parents fall silent for a moment.